Deep Learning for Cancer Prognosis Prediction Using Portrait Photos by StyleGAN Embedding: Introduction

 Deep learning-based facial image analysis can reveal patient health status caused by various factors \cite{su2021deep}.
 It has been reported to be effective in detecting neurological disorders \cite{yolcu2017deep}, acromegaly \cite{kong2018automatic}, genetic disorders \cite{gurovich2019identifying}, and cancer \cite{liang2020identification}.
 However, deep learning models can be biased \cite{wallis2022clever} and have poor generalizability.
 To ensure meaningful facial features are used, interpretability of the model is crucial.
 StyleGAN \cite{karras2020training,karras2020analyzing} is a widely used network for face image synthesis due to its visual fidelity, diversity, and high editability over its latent space.
 Essential prognostic features can potentially be embedded into the latent space as well and hence it presents a promising avenue for survival analysis.
 A notable advantage of leveraging the latent space for prognosis prediction is the ability to visually and qualitatively evaluate the associations between the features within the latent space and patient's prognosis.
-Our contributions can be summarized as follows: a) To the best of our knowledge, this is the first attempt to use deep learning for cancer patient survival prediction based on 2D facial photographs; b) We propose a model that utilizes the StyleGAN expressive latent space feature representations for survival prediction; c) To provide interpretability and validation to the model, a ``health" attribute is extracted to allow adjusting face photographs to either a healthier or more severe illness appearance.
+Our contributions can be summarized as follows: a) To the best of our knowledge, this is \textbf{the first attempt} to use deep learning for cancer patient survival prediction based on 2D facial photographs; b) We propose a model that utilizes the StyleGAN expressive latent space feature representations for survival prediction. c) We introduce a \textbf{novel addition} to traditional prognostic methods by using StyleGAN embeddings alongside clinical parameters to improve survival prediction accuracy. d) To provide \textbf{interpretability and validation} to the model, a ``health" attribute is extracted to allow adjusting face photographs to either a healthier or more severe illness appearance.
 This manipulation has significant prognostic value for patient care and societal perception, underscoring its potential important clinical value.